 Lincoln Avenue Row House District

 The Lincoln Avenue Row House District building is a Chicago landmark know for its architecture.
-A plaque marks the site, and it reads "“These four Italianate-style row houses were built in 1875 as speculative housing by noteworthy Chicago businessman and mapmaker Andrew McNally, co-founder of Rand, McNally & Co.
+A plaque marks the site, saying: "These four Italianate-style row houses were built in 1875 as speculative housing by noteworthy Chicago businessman and mapmaker Andrew McNally, co-founder of Rand, McNally & Co.
 They were built with front facades of Joliet limestone, a local-quarried building stone that was popular in the 19th century Chicago."
 Today, they are still homes.

 In the 1950's, the North Side neighborhood experienced “urban blight,” creating a drive for improvements.
 In 1974, thirteen acres of land were set aside for the park.
 In 1976, the park was officially named Oz Park in honor of L. Frank Baum.
 Baum lived in Chicago around 1891 only a few miles from the park.
 In the 1990’s, the Oz Park advisory council commissioned John Kearney to make the Tin Man sculpture.
 The community organization later commissioned Kearney to make the Lion statue in the park.
 Despite popular belief, Dorothy’s Play Lot was not named after Dorothy from the Wizard of Oz, but it was named after Dorothy Malamerson, a retired teacher.
 Ms. Malamerson made significant donations to the park out of her passion for children’s physical well being.
 For the 100th anniversary of the book, the park held the “Celebration of the Wizard of Oz”, with readings costumes, games, and prizes.
 Since there is no field house, all indoor activities are held inside Lincoln Park High School.
 In return, Lincoln Park High School uses Oz Park for all outdoor sporting events.
 Now, Oz Park hosts movies in the summer and a pumpkin patch in the fall.